simplementalex/simplementalex/README.md

 ## Hi!
-I'm Alex 👋
+I'm Alex 👋 :canada:

-- 🔭 Studying for a profesional vocational degree in IT Support
+- :books: Studying for a profesional vocational degree in IT Support
-    - 🌱 I’m currently learning basics of development
+    -  :desktop_computer: I’m currently learning basics of development
-    -
+    - 🌱 Extracting the maximum from the Microsoft Build 2022

 ### Tasks
 - [x] Create a repository